 With the USB stick and the aux input, both quickly overshadowed by Bluetooth streaming from our smartphones, the death of CD players in cars started about a decade ago.

 Not all car manufacturers stopped at the same time, though.
-Some car brands want to be in the front of technology, while others seem to target a different audience.
+Some car brands want to be in the front of technology, while others seem to want to keep one foot in the past in some of their car models to target a different audience.

 Why Automakers Still Use CD Players